2006 Colorado Amendment 41: Legal Reactions

 In 2008, then-Secretary of State Mike Coffman filed suit in Denver District Court against the Ethics Commission, attempting to block an inquiry into whether he permitted employees in his office to run outside private businesses using government data.
 After the Commission found that he was not aware of such activities, the legal challenge was dropped.

 In 2008, Colorado Ethics Watch filed suit in Denver District Court against the Ethics Commission for failing to make documents regarding advisory opinion requests, letter ruling requests and non-frivolous complaints available for inspection under the Colorado Open Records Act.
 The case resulted in an order requiring documents to be made public and an award of attorneys' fees.

 In 2009, The Colorado Independent filed suit in Denver District Court against the Ethics Commission for violating Colorado's Open Meetings Law by deciding the complaint against Mike Coffman behind closed doors.
 The case resulted in an order for production of executive session tapes and an award of attorneys' fees.

 After these two legal losses, the Ethics Commission took steps to improve its compliance with Colorado's transparency laws.

 In 2013, Secretary of State Scott Gessler filed suit against the Ethics Commission, arguing that Amendment 41 is impermissibly vague and that the Commission's hearing process violates due process.
-The case has not been decided.
+Gessler lost his case in Denver District Court at which time he appealed to the Colorado Court of Appeals followed by the Colorado Supreme Court.
+He ultimately lost those appeals.
+Gessler then vowed an appeal to the US Supreme Court, but that appeal was denied in 2018.

-Proposed constitutional amendments
+Proposed Constitutional Amendments

 Amendment 41 supporters proposed a clarifying citizen initiative aimed at the November 2007 ballot, which escapes a usual ban on non-fiscal citizen initiatives at odd numbered elections by including a tax on lobbyists to finance the implementation of Amendment 41.
 But, this proposal was invalidated by the body that oversees the initiative process in Colorado for failing to state a single subject, and did not make it onto the ballot as a result.

 No ballot issues to interpret Amendment 41 will be placed before Colorado voters in 2008.
 The Colorado General Assembly did not propose any referendums to do so, and no citizen initiated ballot issues were proposed and had titles approved in time to be included on the November 2008 ballot.